How Much Does COI Tracking Software Typically Cost? 2026

 Is there free COI tracking software?

 Yes.
-Some self-serve tools, including COISoftware, offer a free tier that reads and verifies a limited number of certificates so you can start without paying upfront, then move to paid pricing as your volume grows.
-A free tier is different from a spreadsheet, because it still reads each certificate with AI and checks it against your requirements, rather than leaving all of that to you.
+Some self-serve tools, including COISoftware, offer a free trial that reads and verifies a limited number of certificates so you can start without paying upfront, then move to paid pricing as your volume grows.
+A free trial is different from a spreadsheet, because it still reads each certificate with AI and checks it against your requirements, rather than leaving all of that to you.
 It is the lowest-risk way to see whether the software fits before you commit.

 How to choose the right plan for your budget

 Start from two numbers: how many certificates you track and whether you have anyone to own the process.
 That combination points to a model faster than any feature list.
 Low volume with an owner points to self-serve; high volume with no owner points to managed.
 From there, watch for setup fees, per-vendor pricing that scales badly as you grow, and integrations you actually need versus ones that just raise the tier.
+Real estate and property teams pricing this out usually shortlist the specialists first, which is what our Jones COI tracking alternative breakdown covers.

 It also helps to see where COI tracking sits in your wider spend.
 For many companies it is one piece of a broader compliance and obligation-tracking system, and pricing it in that context keeps a single line item from looking bigger than it is.
 Whatever you choose, test the software on your own certificates first, since how well it reads a real ACORD 25 matters more than the sticker price.